git-chglog/git-chglog/README.md

   $ git-chglog --config custom/dir/config.yml

     The above is a command that uses a configuration file placed other than ".chglog/config.yml".

+  $ git-chglog --path path/to/my/component --output CHANGELOG.component.md

+    Filter commits by specific paths or files in git and output to a component specific changelog.
 ```

 ### `tag query`